teofizzy/doc-savvy/README.md

 This AI agent can:

-- Connect to a SharePoint folder and ingest documents
+- Connect to a folder and ingest documents
 - Use embeddings to understand document content
 - Answer questions and generate recommendations based on the files
 - Create structured outputs like templates, checklists, and playbooks